n6ai/minze/docs/guide/basics/introduction.md

 Possible use cases:

 - **Design Systems**: Create cross-framework design system libraries and share them with your team or the world.
-Define a component once, and use it anywhere.
+Define once, use anywhere.

 - **Light Alternative**: If you dont want to use a common framework, but still want to create some components with JavaScript functionality for your site, you can use Minze.

-- **Browser Native**: You can add Minze to any web project and create components without using any build tools.
+- **Browser Native Extending**: You can add Minze to any web project and create components without using any build tools to extend it's functionality.

 ## Features

-- 👶 Simple - Dive in right away by scaffolding a project.
+- 👶 Simple - Dive right in by scaffolding a project or using a CDN link.
 - ⚡ Fast - Tiny footprint ~1KB (minified and compressed).
-- 🚀 Modern - Based on the latest web technologies.
+- 🚀 Modern - Based on the latest technologies around web components.
 - 📦 Sharable - Build component libraries or design systems.
+Define once, use anywhere.
-- 🎲 Framework agnostic - Use Minze anywhere - React, Vue, Angular...
+- 🎲 Framework agnostic - Use Minze with any common framework - React, Vue, Angular ...
-- 🔒 Typed API - Work in TypeSctipt.
+- 🔒 Typed API - Scale your component library with ease by using TypeScript.

 ## Architecture